eleanorfrajka/AMOCatlas/docs/source/format_AC1.rst

 ---------

 - Format is extensible for future variables or conventions
-- Please cite amocarray and relevant data providers when using AC1-formatted datasets
+- Please cite amocatlas and relevant data providers when using AC1-formatted datasets

 11. Provenance and Attribution
 ------------------------------